-Background Checks
+Background Security Checks

 Refugee applicants of all nationalities are required to undergo background security checks.
-Security checks include biographic name checks for all refugee applicants and biometric (fingerprint) checks for certain refugee applicants.
+Security checks include biographic name checks for all refugee applicants and biometric (fingerprint) checks for refugee applicants within certain age limits.
 PRM, through its overseas Resettlement Support Centers, initiates required biographic name checks, while USCIS is responsible for collecting biometric data for screening.
 Biographic and biometric information is vetted against a broad array of law enforcement, intelligence community, and other relevant databases to help confirm identity, to check for any criminal or other derogatory information (including watchlist information), and to identify information that could inform lines of questioning during the interview.
 Refugee applicants must clear all required security checks prior to final approval of their application.